"Tinker, Tenor, Gamer, Nurse."

 At the University of Pennsylvania, I studied nursing and healthcare to better understand the mindset of the healthcare professional - and to study the many crossovers with games, health, and the public good (which really wasn't such a change from what I've done in the past in my work for USC, the MacArthur Foundation, the American Cancer Society, and any number of others).

-For I like to think that I - and many others - are citizens of many worlds, and that as citizens we have responsibilities to those worlds.
+We are citizens of many worlds, and we as citizens (and as designers, whether by profession or by circumstance) we have responsibilities to those worlds.

 The world of flesh where physics holds sway, the world of silence where only imagination matters, and the infinite ocean of worlds of dream.
 For we are the playthings of our memories, with our experiences interpreted and emulated by a maybe 1.5 kilogram biocomputer, playing the "serious" game of life for keeps.

-It is my aim to change conversations, rewrite shoddy dialogue, and create experiences that touch lives and make the world a better place through the power of games and those who play them.
+It is my aim to change conversations, promote wellness, and create experiences that touch lives and make the world a better place.

 I can be reached at: